verticlabs/html-boilerplate/docs/guideline-css.md

 However, the most common example for variables and SCSS - _that color variables enable you to define a `$brandColor` variable and use it throughout a project_ - is fairy-tale land.
 Changes rarely only concern a single color change, and rarely are consistent cross-project.
 Therefore, name colors sensibly and with color, e.g. `$color-blue`, `$color-orange`, `$color-orange-dark` etc..

+### Ordering rules and selectors

+Try to keep rules that are related together in the same place in a single document, such as modifiers.
+Only have one selector per line too maximize readability.

 ### Ordering properties

 We order our properties in every rule in 6 different sections: